-- Describe your dreaming bedroom: how do you imagine it, according to the directions you have just heard?
-Talk about it with your mates. - Try to think about activities you could do before bedtime instead of using electronic devices (reading a book in a quiet environment, listening to relaxing sounds or music/somebody reading a story) - There is a genetic link for the morningness or eveningness tendency: some people are naturally "early to bed and early to rise" and tend to have more difficulties working at night, so they are represented by a lark.
-On the other hand, people that are naturally "late to bed and late to rise", have fewer difficulties working at night and tend to have more troubles with early morning start times, so they are represented by an owl.
+- Describe your dreaming bedroom: how do you imagine it, according to directions you have just heard?
+Talk about it with your mates. - Think with your mates about alternative activities to electronic devices, before going to sleep (reading books, listening to audiobooks, listening to relaxing sounds or music, gentle stretching or meditation...) - There is a genetic link for the morningness or eveningness tendency: some people are naturally "early to bed and early to rise" and tend to have more difficulties working at night, so they are represented by a lark.
+On the other hand, people that are naturally "late to bed and late to rise", have fewer difficulties working at night and tend to have more trouble with early morning start times, so they are represented by an owl.
 Which of these animals represents you better?
 Discuss about it with your mates.

-- Project your ideal bedroom; - Organize your bedroom (take away everything that is not related to sleeping; reduce lighting: use room-darkening shades or heavy, lined draperies, or wear an eye mask during sleep; reduce noise: wear earplugs and turn off the phone; set the right temperature: 18°-20°C, if this won't work for you, the generally accepted temperature range for sleep is 15.6 to 19.4°C); - Choose your favorite pajamas and use it only when sleeping; wear something else during the day and weekends;
+- Project your ideal bedroom; - Organize your bedroom (take away everything that is not related to sleeping; reduce lighting for 1-2 hours before bedtime: use roomdarkening shades or heavy, lined draperies, or wear an eye mask during sleep; reduce noise: wear earplugs and turn off the cell phone; set the right temperature: 18-20° but if this won't work for you, the generally accepted temperature range for sleep is 15.6 to 19.4°C);